LAnna94/rsschool-cv/cv.md

 ----

 ## Work Experience
 ### Yandex Practicum (courses)
-Some projects completed during training (All work is reviewed by mentors and goes through code review.):
+Some projects completed during training (all work is reviewed by mentors and goes through code review.):

 1. **Project: "How to Learn"**